sshleifer/cloning/README.md

 ### Overview

 This project aims to build a model that can predict the steering angle a human chose on a driving simulator, given the image the human saw on the screen, thereby "cloning" human behavior.
 The simulator provides two training tracks.
 A copy of Nvidia's End 2 End Neural Network architecture, trained on track 1 images can easily drive around track 1, and, as we can see from validation loss, the model can generalize to unseen track 1 images.
+Credit is also due to github.com/upul/Behavioral-Cloning, whose image augmentation pipeline was used.

 Generalizing to track 2 images, has, so far proven more difficult.
 No model that has only seen track 1 images has performed better than .173 MSE on unseen track 2 images, whereas a model that has seen a few track2 images in addition to the track 1 images can achieve validation loss of .11 on **unseen** track 2 images.
 Similarly, a model that has trained on track 2 images can make it around track two without crashing, as shown in `videos/t2_in_sample.mp4`, whereas a model that has only been trained on track 1 data crashes at a difficult left turn, as shown in `videos/t2_oos.mp4`.
 Both models can easily complete track 1, as shown in `video.mp4`.

+### Running the model

+1) unzip tr1_data.zip or t2_train.zip
+2) edit the `data_dir` variable atthe bottom of model.py to the data directory you want, e.g. `data_dir = 't2_train'`
+3) find the checkpoint created with the best validation loss, eg `t1-weights-improvement-07-0.01.hdf5`
+4)  `mkdir autonomous_output`
+5) python drive.py `t1-weights-improvement-07-0.01.hdf5` autonomous_output
+6) open the Udacity simulator, and run autonomous mode on your track
+7) optionally save a video with `python video.py autonomous_output`

 ### Data collection